Learn how Google Signals can enhance your marketing strategy – especially as the web moves towards cookieless browsing.

 This relates to another set of privacy regulations that predate GDPR, called the Privacy and Electronic Communications Regulations (PECR).

 On another note, the retention of data collected through Google Signals is limited to 26 months although you can set the retention period to a shorter time frame.
+Whether you’re already running ads or you’re looking to run ads for the first time, our team can offer you PPC services for better ads performance.

 You can read Google’s documentation on activating Google Signals for a step-by-step guide and access to more information about the tool.
 However, we’ve compiled a quick setup guide based on Google’s documentation for you right here, so you can get right to it.